Nate Grey: Shaman to the Mutant Tribe

-After the defeat of this evil "Queen Jean", Nate set out to make a difference in the world and considered himself a Mutant Shaman, a teaching he embraced from the alternate version of himself.
-Nate became immensely powerful, and had few qualms about using his power to mete out justice to his fellow mutants.
-He then dealt with and stopped the madman Qabiri from destroying all alternate earths on the Spiral of Earths.
-Qabiri was a being from an alternate Earth far upspiral, he wanted to destroy every earth below his on the Spiral of Earths because he feared that someone from these lower earths would one day invade his earth and bring it to ruin.
-Qabiri succeeded in destroying several alternate earths before Nate was able to stop him.

-Finally, he confronted the Anti-Man, an alien sent to Earth to inseminate his genetic code into all living cells on the planet so that his people could harvest the resulting energy.
-To save the world from destruction, Nate merged himself with the Anti-Man, in essence "poisoning" the cells of Earth with his presence, and dissipating both of them across the globe.
+After defeating Grey, Nate sets out to make a difference in the world and considers himself a Mutant Shaman, a teaching he embraced from the alternate version of himself.
+Nate has few qualms about using his power to mete out justice for fellow mutants.
+Later on, Nate confronts the Anti-Man, an alien who intends to infuse his genetic code into all living cells on the planet.
+To save the world from destruction, Nate merged himself with the Anti-Man, in essence "poisoning" the cells of Earth with his presence, and dissipating them both.